• Disease Overview

 Causes

-The PPOX gene contains instructions for creating PPOX, one of the eight enzymes necessary for the production of heme.
+Variegate porphyria is caused by changes (pathogenic variants) of the PPOX gene.
+The PPOX gene contains instructions for creating PPOX, one of the eight enzymes necessary to produce heme.
 Heme is an iron-containing porphyrin (iron protoporphyrin) and is a part of many heme-containing proteins (hemoproteins) in the body.
-Hemoproteins interact with oxygen and some are involved in electron transport and energy metabolism.
-The best known hemoprotein is hemoglobin, which is made in the bone marrow, makes red blood cells red, and transports oxygen from the lungs to other tissues.
-However, the bone marrow and hemoglobin are not affected in variegate porphyria.
+Hemoproteins interact with oxygen, and some are involved in electron transport and energy metabolism.
+The best-known hemoprotein is hemoglobin, which is made in the bone marrow, makes red blood cells red, and transports oxygen from the lungs to other tissues.
+However, bone marrow and hemoglobin are not affected in variegate porphyria.
 In this condition the heme pathway in the liver, which makes heme for other important hemoproteins, is affected.

-Mutations of the PPOX gene result in deficient levels of PPOX, which, in turn, disrupts the biochemical process to create heme in the liver.
+Variants of the PPOX gene result in deficient levels of PPOX, which, in turn, disrupts the biochemical process to create heme in the liver.
 This disruption causes porphyrins and porphyrin precursors to accumulate in the liver and these are then transported to other parts of the body to affect the nervous system and skin.

 A variety of different triggers are known to lead to attacks in individuals with variegate porphyria.
-Many of these triggers act by increasing heme synthesis in the liver, which makes the PPOX deficiency more significant and increases the accumulation of porphyrins and porphyrin precursors.
-As noted above, triggers include a variety of drugs, hormones (especially progesterone), reduced intake of calories and carbohydrate, alcohol, and stress induced by infection or other illness.
+Many of these factors act by increasing heme synthesis in the liver, which makes the PPOX deficiency more significant and increases the accumulation of porphyrins and porphyrin precursors.
+As noted above, triggers include a variety of drugs, hormones (especially progesterone), reduced intake of calories and carbohydrate, alcohol and stress induced by infection or other illness.

 • < Previous section